Manila, the Philippines

 The title is Latin for the dungeon in an ancient Roman arena, literally a room of spoils, where the defeated combatants in gladiatorial games were dumped, stripped of their last shred of dignity.
 The 4m x 7m oil-on-canvas mural occupies an entire wall in the Hall of Masters, where viewers turn into voyeurs, seemingly watching the gory scene among the throng of Roman spectators as the lifeless bodies of gladiators are being hauled away for disposal, their human carcasses slathering the floor with blood.

 The subject is curiously foreign.
-Filipino artist, Roman subject, Spanish exhibition didn’t quite add up.
-The rationale, I later learned, was that entries had to conform to the ethnocentric guidelines of the Spanish art exhibition; there was probably a no-indios clause.
+Filipino artist, Roman subject, Spanish exhibition do not quite add up.
+The rationale, I will later learn, is that entries had to conform to the ethnocentric guidelines of the Spanish art exhibition; perhaps there was a no-indios clause.
 The jurors apparently never imagined how the painting would be interpreted by Luna’s countrymen for generations to come!

 If the Spoliarium is the heart, The Mother’s Revenge is the nerve.
 It is tiny, by contrast, but it occupies its own rightful glass-encased place in the middle of another hall.
 Dated 1894, it is a clay sculpture by Philippine National Hero and Renaissance man, Jose Rizal.
 It depicts a croc, a dog, and a puppy locked in a three-way jaw-powered death grip.